Leicester Tigers: Guy Thompson & Will Spencer to join for start of 2018-19 season

 Thompson, 31, joined Wasps from Jersey in 2013 and is approaching 90 appearances for the Premiership club.

-He said: "Leicester is a club with so much success and prestige - and a history of great opensides like Neil Back and Lewis Moody.
+He said: "Leicester is a club with so much success and prestige - and a history of great open-sides like Neil Back and Lewis Moody."

 Spencer, 25, joined Warriors from Bath in the summer of 2016.

-Head coach Matt O'Connor said of both signings: "Guy is a combative lad in the forward pack.
+Tigers head coach Matt O'Connor said: "Guy is a combative lad in the forward pack.
 He has a versatile skillset across the back-row positions.

 "Will is a strong and physical presence in the forward pack and we believe he can develop even further here in the future."